 b) Whether and how the UAE layer needs to be enhanced to assist the traffic steering of UAS application traffic to different DN/EDN to avoid application service disruption while in-flight.

 Solution #1 focuses on bullet a) including handling of management and policy for multi-USS deployments.
-By the policy for multi-USS configuration parameters, the USS will decide the level of control the UAE-layer can take on behalf of the USS.
+By the policy for multi-USS configuration parameters, the USS will decide the level of control the UAE layer can take on behalf of the USS.

 Solution #2 re-use the management and policy-framework from solution #1, with additions for mapping between USS service areas and 3GPP infrastructure information (i.e., DNAI).